unifiedjs/unified/readme.md

 #### `processor.Compiler`

-A constructor handling the compilation of a syntax tree to text.
+Constructor handling the compilation of a syntax tree to text.
 It’s instantiated by the [**stringify**][stringify] phase in the process with a [**VFile**][file], `settings`, and the processor.